 That’s still not everything.
-In 2017, Starbucks decided that it’s time for a change.
-The company released a PWA with everything that the user needs, like images, animations, and of course, offline accessibility.
-Customers could finally learn about the offered products, their nutritional values, and could customize their orders, all done without internet access.
+In 2017, Starbucks decided that it was time for a change.
+With new app ideas, the company released a PWA with everything that the user needs, like images, animations, and of course, offline accessibility.
+Customers could finally learn about the offered products, and their nutritional values, and could customize their orders, all done without internet access.

-It turned out to be a huge success, as Starbucks doubled their daily active users.
+It turned out to be a huge success, as Starbucks doubled its daily active users.
 Moreover, compared to the huge and heavy iOS app (148MB), their PWA only weighs 233kB.